Guide to Buying Hockey Sticks - Find the Perfect Stick for Your Game

 - Higher flex: Capable of delivering powerful shots with increased force.
 Generally favoured by advanced hockey players.

-Why Does the Hockey Stick Blade Curve Matter?
+Why Does the Hockey stick Blade Curve Matter?

 The blade curve significantly influences how you manage the puck or ball—whether shooting, passing, or dribbling.
 It's essential to consider the curve.
 Experimenting with various blade curves can help determine what aligns naturally with your playing style.